Half-year financial report

 Authorization of the Board of Directors to decide on a share issue of new shares

-The Annual General Meeting on May 4, 2020 authorized the Board of Directors to decide on a share issue of new shares against payment.
+The Annual Shareholders’ Meeting on April 6, 2022 authorized the Board of Directors to decide on an issue of new shares against payment.
 The authorization includes the right of the Board of Directors to decide on all of the other terms and conditions of the conveyance and thus also includes the right to decide on a directed share issue, in deviation from the shareholders’ pre-emptive right, if a compelling financial reason exists for the company to do so.
 The total number of new shares to be offered for subscription may not exceed 1,500,000.
-The authorization is valid until the Annual Shareholders’ Meeting in 2021 but not more than 18 months from the approval at the Annual Shareholders’ Meeting.
+The authorization is valid until the Annual Shareholders’ Meeting in 2023 but not more than 18 months from the approval at the Annual Shareholders’ Meeting.

 Aspo Group’s condensed consolidated statement of comprehensive income

 |Other operating expenses||-27.0||-25.1||-57.8||-49.5||-102.3|